noccer/tic-tac-toe/README.md

 - JavaScript
 - jQuery
 - Google Fonts
-- ShakyCSS - To make already clicked buttons shake!
+- [ShakyCSS](https://elrumordelaluz.github.io/csshake/ "Get your shake on!") - To make already clicked buttons shake!

 ## Approach Taken

 I opted to go for the Magic numbers solution.
-This was highly challenging because depending
+This was fairly challenging concept because the 'winning values' of each cell change depending on number of tiles and number of tiles-in-a-row to win.
+Here are the following possibilities:

+- 3x3 grid - 3-in-a-row
+- 4x4 grid - 3-in-a-row
+- 4x4 grid - 4-in-a-row
+- 5x5 grid - 3-in-a-row
+- 5x5 grid - 4-in-a-row
+- 5x5 grid - 5-in-a-row

+The magic numbers solution means assigning a value of 1 to the top-left cell, then double the following cell, and so on to the end.
+The last value in the 3x3 grid is 256, while the last in the 5x5 is worth 16777216!
+When a player selects a cell, the value of this cell is added to their score to be checked against the 'winningScores' array.

+I gathered up all the possible winning combinations for the 6 arrays, concatenated the values in to comma separated strings, then imported directly into 6 unique arrays in my JavaScript app.
+When a player chooses a grid size or how many tiles to be used, the program checks these parameters and pulls out the correct 'winningScores' array.

+The final piece of the magic numbers is when a player happens to win a round, but their score is not a number contained in the winningScores array.
+I used a Bitwise operator to check if the players winning score was a component of the 'winningScores' array.
+See notes on line 228 of the app.js file.

 ## Unsolved Problems